This is a continuation piece regarding the integration of Nimble Storage to the Veeam Backup & Replication software in the upcoming release 9.5.

 SureBackup is a fantastic feature of Veeam Enterprise Plus license, and really should get its own blog post.
 So for now, the details and step-by-step guide can be found here as a Veeam KB.
 Below is each screenshot from the setup, with the running from a Nimble Snapshot highlighted.
 For this test, there was issues with one of my VMs configuration, however, you can clearly the Nimble Integration working.

-To finish off, here is video created by Hilal Yaman, covering some parts of the Veeam & Nimble integration that are also covered in this blog.
+To finish off, here is video, covering some parts of the Veeam & Nimble integration that are also covered in this blog.